About the Equal Rights Amendment

-The ERA is just as needed now as it was when it was first passed in Congress in 1972.
+The ERA is now needed even more than when it was first passed in Congress in 1972.
 It is not just symbolic.
-The ERA would have a real impact on women and girls’ lives.
+The ERA would have a real impact on people’s lives.

-The drive to ratify the ERA in the 1970s and 1980s spurred a vigorous women’s rights movement that made impressive gains for women in education and athletics, employment and credit, reproductive health and rights, and so much more, but these gains have been under constant attack.
-Laws prohibiting discrimination against women are subject to the whims of Congress.
-They can be changed, gutted, or even eliminated with a simple majority vote and the signature of the President.
+The drive to ratify the ERA in the 1970s and 1980s helped to build a vigorous women’s rights movement that made impressive gains for women in education and athletics, employment and credit, reproductive health and rights yet these gains came under constant attack.
+Sex discrimination is systemic and cannot be eliminated law by law, state by state.
+Achieving equality requires that sex discrimination be explicitly prohibited in the highest law of the land, the U.S. Constitution.

-Attacks from Congress, however, are only one way in which women can lose protection from discrimination.
-The conservative majority of the Supreme Court has also limited or gutted federal statutes prohibiting sex discrimination.
-In 2011, the late Justice Antonin Scalia, a conservative leader on the Court, stated that nothing in the U.S. Constitution prohibits sex discrimination.
+Attacks by Congress and state legislatures are only one way in which people can lose protection from sex discrimination.
+The conservative majority of the Supreme Court has also limited or gutted federal statutes prohibiting sex discrimination, and the late Justice Antonin Scalia even stated in 2011 that nothing in the U.S. Constitution prohibits sex discrimination.

 Status of the ERA